stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 ---
 Radical transparency has been made famous by Ray Dalio's book Principles.
 He champions the principle of embracing thoughtful disagreement.
 The ability to exchange controversial ideas without causing problems.

 To achieve radical transparency at work, companies need collaboration tech that has been designed from the outset as an org-wide experience.
-To add value every day means helping employees with their day to day work, as well as the overall strategic context and corresponding initiatives.
+To add value org-wide means helping employees with their day to day work, as well as the overall strategic context and corresponding initiatives.

 Imagine if org-wide collaboration could sit within an easy to understand strategic context: